Windows 7 has been the business standard for a decade, but starting in mid-January, it will no longer be king of the tech hill.

 Beyond Windows 7

 At Intrust, we’re advising our clients to replace their Windows 7 computers.
 Since Microsoft will no longer provide weekly patches to support the operating system, any hardware running Windows 7 will quickly become a security risk.
-We’ve seen viruses that target computers with outdated systems.
+As part of our Cincinnati cyber security services, we’ve seen viruses that target computers with outdated systems.

 Remember that any computer that’s hasn’t been replaced in the last two years could be running Windows 7, unless it’s been manually upgraded.
 (You can find information on your computer’s operating system through the computer’s control panel.)
 If you have a system that’s 3 years old or newer, you can upgrade your operating system through Microsoft.
 But keep in mind that if your computer will be 3 to 4 years old (or older) in 2020, it may save you time and money to go ahead and replace it now.